Mapping

 • parentKey (optional, object) — Configuration of the parent-child relationship between tables:

 • destination (optional, string) — Name of the column which links to the parent table.
-The default value is the name of the parent table with suffix _pkey.
+The default value is the name of the parent table with the suffix _pkey.
 See an example.

 • primaryKey (optional, boolean) — Set to true to mark the link column as a primary key for the child table too.
 The default value is false.
 See an example.